bkomuves/nanohs/README.md

 The surface language
 --------------------

-The idea is to use a subset of Haskell syntax, so that the same program same program can be also compiled / interpreted by GHC.
+The idea is to use a subset of Haskell syntax, so that the same program can also be compiled / interpreted by GHC.

 * no static type system (untyped lambda calculus) - but maybe there should be a type checker after all?
-* na data type declarations (constructors are arbitrary capitalized names)
+* no data type declarations (constructors are arbitrary capitalized names)
 * no module system - instead, C-style includes
 * strict language (if-then-else must be lazy though; `and` / `or` shortcuts too)
 * ML-style side effects (but only used for IO, which is then wrapped into a monad)